 Evidence-based Management is an approach that helps to increase decision making quality

-EBM doesn’t provide answers to specific business problems.
-This makes EBM also different to many of the management trends and fads that promise to solve business problems by following receipt like models and organizational interventions.
-Instead it is an approach that helps us to reflect on how we take decisions and gives guidance on how to improve decision making quality.
-How does EBM work?
+Evidence-based Management doesn’t provide answers to specific business problems.
+This makes Evidence-based Management also different to many of the management trends and fads that promise to solve business problems by following receipt like models and organizational interventions.
+Instead, Evidence-based Management is an approach that helps us to reflect on how we make decisions and gives guidance on how to improve our decision-making quality.
+How does Evidence-based Management work?

-Everything starts with understanding what has to be achieved and the context the decision is embedded in.
+Everything starts with an understanding of the specific situation (or business challenge) and what has to be achieved with your management intervention.
 While this might sound obvious, there are many cases where expectations, contextual factors and formal objective are not taken into consideration.
 As a consequence, the decision quality is poor by design.
 By reminding us to briefly stop and ask what has to be decided (business problem/issue), who is involved and what is the desired outcome EBM helps us to fully grasp the decision situation even under stress.

-The traditional intuition-based decision making approach strongly relies on experience.
-EBM makes us aware that experience or professional expertise is just one of four possible sources of evidence that should be considered.
-Besides our professional expertise, EBM points towards organizational data, scientific literature and stakeholder values and concerns as additional sources of evidence (refer to above picture).
+The traditional intuition-based decision-making approach strongly relies on experience.
+Evidence-based Management makes us aware that experience or professional expertise is just one of four possible sources of evidence that should be considered for decision-making.
+Besides our professional expertise, Evidence-based Management points towards organizational data, scientific literature and stakeholder values and concerns as additional sources of evidence (refer to above picture).
 Depending on your time restrictions and the decision magnitute, do a comprehensive review of all four sources of evidence or just a brief mental “walk-through” when you are already aware of it (e.g. from former decision processes).
 After you acquired the evidence critically appraise it and aggregate the key take-aways in a way such that you can apply them in your specific business setting.
 Finally, assess the outcome and align your intervention strategy accordingly.

-EBM combines qualitative and quantitative evidence which makes it very attractive for complex business settings.
+Evidence-based Management combines qualitative and quantitative evidence which makes it very attractive for complex business settings.
 There is for instance a strong body of quantitative evidence available on the effect of goal agreements on performance.
 This makes it easy to conclude that goal setting theory (the theoretical foundation behind goal agreements) has a positive impact on performance.
-However, in order to better understand the “how” and “why” EBM encourages us to also have a look at qualitative studies that look beyond whether goal setting works or not.
-Having stakeholders and experts considered as source of evidence also increases the contextual embeddedness of the decision making process.
+However, in order to better understand the “how” and “why” Evidence-based Management encourages us to also have a look at qualitative studies that look beyond whether goal setting works or not.
+Having stakeholders and experts considered as source of evidence also increases the contextual embeddedness of the decision-making process.
 Especially strategic decisions are usually complex by nature.
-Taking a holistic approach as suggested by EBM is the very basis to cope with a high level of complexity.
+Taking a holistic approach as suggested by Evidence-based Management is the very basis to cope with a high level of complexity.

 There are resoures around the web that provide guidance on how to become an Evidence-based Manager

-CQ which stand for Collaboration Quotient offers Evidence-based Management Learning Teams (EBMLTs) where managers and professionals from various backgrounds solve pressing business problems following an agile and evidence-based approach.
-Besides offering EBMLTs, CQ provides a search feature that allows you to find different CQ Dossier which translate years of social science research into distilled, practical advice that is both empirically supported and easy to comprehend.
+CQ which stand for Collaboration Quotient is an Evidence-based Management learning platform for executives, managers and professionals.
+It offers trainings, seminars and courses for management practitioners from various backgrounds that target at solving pressing business problems following an agile and evidence-based approach.
+Besides offering trainings, seminars and courses, CQ provides a search feature that allows you to find Dossier which translate years of social science research into distilled, practical advice that is both empirically supported and easy to comprehend.

 ScienceForWork is a webblog that publishes evidence-summaries in the area of human resource management and leadership.
 It is a great place to look for key take-aways from research findings that really make a difference.